5 Steps for a Successful Loyalty Program at Your Salon or Spa

 In order for your client loyalty program to be successful, it needs to benefit your business.
 Take the time to reevaluate your points promotions with your MA200 report at the end of each year to determine how your business has grown from the previous year.

 If you notice that your loyalty promotions have not increased your growth indicators, evaluate your strategy.
-Does your front desk have the proper scripts in place to educate your clients on the loyalty program?
-Are your stylists or therapists actively discussing re-booking throughout the client’s visit?
-Make sure your team has the proper tools in place to push your loyalty program.
+Does your front desk have the proper knowledge in place to educate your clients on the loyalty program?
+Are your stylists or therapists actively discussing rebooking throughout the client’s visit?
+Make sure your team has the proper tools in place to push your loyalty program to success.